The-Strategy-Unit/nhp_peers_params/README.md

     * `nee_table.rds`
     * `NHP_trust_code_lookup.xlsx`
     * `providers.json`
-1. Create a `.Renviron` file that contains the variables in `.Renviron.example`.
+1. Create a `.Renviron` file in the project root and fill it with the variables in the provided `.Renviron.example` template.
 1. Open and render `nhp-mitigators-report.qmd` to produce the HTML report.

+Ask the Data Science team for these files and variables.